 open/close all folders

-- Gundam 00.
-Ali Al-Saachez is asked by Kinue Crossroad for a ride so she can interview him (she has no clue who he is) for a story.
-Cue a Moral Event Horizon event done because she knew too much, followed by a brutal Tearjerker.
+- Mobile Suit Gundam 00: Ali Al-Saachez is asked by Kinue Crossroad for a ride so she can interview him (she has no clue who he is) for a story.
+Cue him driving a few kilometers behind the Moral Event Horizon he crossed already done because she knew too much (but only because the sociopathic Ali told her the information he then killed her for knowing, all For the Evulz), followed by a brutal Tearjerker.

 - In Naruto, Orochimaru likes to pick orphans up off the street with promises of power.
 In reality, he plans to use them for experiments, as soldiers or for potential containers.

 - Played fast and loosely in Fullmetal Alchemist, where Father, upon meeting the two, heals Ed and Al. He quickly admits he just does this because they're valuable sacrifices.
 Yeah...

 - Father Cornello fits the trope extremely well in both the manga and the 2003 anime version.
 He uses a partial Philosophers Stone to fake miracles to earn the town's trust.
 What they don't realize is that he intends to incite an uprising that will get most of them killed.

 - Played very straight by most Homunculi in the 2003 anime version: they're sent to towns to find alchemists, drive them to desperation, give them fake stones and fake reassurances, wait until the stones' power dissipates, make things worse, then make them think the only way to save everyone is by making Philosopher Stones, whatever the cost.

 - In Monster, this is Johan's reason for living.
 Almost all who meet him come to think of him as a kind, thoughtful young man.
 Most of those same people end up dead.